 - What type of driving do they do (highway, surface streets or both)?

 Don’t forget to consider electric or hybrid models.
 Keep eco-friendly cars in mind during your search — not only are they better for the environment, but you could score certain tax breaks and even lower auto insurance rates.

 As you make your list of wants and needs, put an asterisk next to features you and your child are willing to compromise on.
 This can make a world of difference once it’s time to negotiate.

 2. Consider All the Ownership Costs

 Sure, there’s the cost of the car itself.
 But then there’s parts and maintenance, insurance and even depreciation, which can quickly add up.
-Maybe the model you’ve got your eyes on tends to depreciate faster than another you’ve considered, or perhaps one vehicle’s routine maintenance is more extensive (and therefore, expensive) than another’s.
+Maybe the model you’ve got your eyes on tends to depreciate faster than another you’ve considered, or perhaps one vehicle’s routine maintenance is more extensive, keeping it clean as well as buying products for its care such as the air blower for car drying (and therefore, expensive) than another’s.
 Be sure to weigh the costs versus the benefits of each car you and your child have in mind.